-Consequently, I integrate environmental informatics with molecular genetics to test fundamental hypothesis to investigate evolutionary relationships and ecological variation.
-A consistent theme includes extending these methods and questions to inform conservation.
-More specifically, I explore the continuum of variation to tease apart the historical and contemporary forces responsible for generating and maintaining diversity.
-Recently, these efforts have focused on the montane-associated mammals of North America, a community that will require new strategies in the face of changing environmental conditions.
-Natural history museum collections, complemented with targeted fieldwork, are the foundations to my research program.
+More specifically, we integrate environmental informatics with genetics/genomics to test hypothesis of evolutionary relationships, adaptive variation, and ecological patterns.
+This research and training program depends on voucher specimens + lab-based approaches + targeted fieldwork to explore the continuum of variation and tease apart historical and contemporary forces likely responsible for generating and maintaining diversity.
+These efforts are focused on the montane-associated mammals of North America, a community that will require novel conservation strategies in the face of changing environments.